-by MzN team
+by Chris MzN

-I believe that this is mainly because too often, management does not look closely enough at measurable results and performance.
-Ironically, most of them agree that the intention to do good is not enough, yet getting to doing what really matters is elusive.
+To achieve a social, humanitarian and/or developmental goals and to really move the needle, we need programmes and organisations that produce real, measurable results.
+I believe that this is mainly because, too often, management does not look closely enough at measurable results and performance.
+Ironically, management mostly agrees that the intention to do good is not enough, yet getting done what really matters is elusive.

 Donors, NGOs and other non-profits, the disillusioned tax payer, the public and most of all those in need of assistance acknowledge, for the most part, that in order to move things from bad to better, we need efficient organisations producing and delivering effective programmes.
 But how do we decide what really works, and what does not?

 Sometimes our work will result in some harsh realities coming to the fore.
 I often work with clients to develop metrics that result in the closing down of programmes that are not having the required impact, or simply cannot justify being continued because the impact cannot be proven.
 These are often programmes that consume time, attention, and resources away from programmes that actually work.
-For this to happen, good analytics are key!
-Working together, we identify good data and impact measurements, flowing into an organisational change – process that is taking more responsibility for our client’s theory of change.
+For this to happen, good analytics are key.
+Working together, we identify good data and impact measurements flowing into an organisational change – process that takes more responsibility for our client’s theory of change.
 We help to empower the change by using analytics and metrics to put more energy, resources and focus into what really matters.

 It is not always pain free, but it is always rewarding.
 We recently worked with a client who, at a pivotal workshop a few weeks in, discovered which parts of the theory of change are really important and have a real impact.
 That workshop concluded that in a nearly EUR 70 million programme portfolio, a set of programmes totalling EUR 25 million produced more impact than the remaining EUR 45 million.
 This was liberating, especially as in the weeks that followed, we redirected time, energy and resources towards what really worked, losing the fat of useless and unproven programmes.